K-PaaS/application-platform-guide-eng/install/service/mysql.md

 <br>

 - There are 4 check boxes.
-Check and release considering the following cases.
+Uncheck the check boxes:
 >
   When you create a shortcut icon on your desktop
   When running the sql extension as a HeidiSQL program